-Sapphire symbolism encompasses diverse subjects in many cultures.
-Traditionally, people have prized these gems for their celestial blues and violets.
-These beautiful colors have helped the stone garner many mystical associations.
-However, you can actually find the beautiful September birthstone in any color, except red.
-Both sapphire and ruby belong to the corundum family and share exceptional hardness and durability.
+Both sapphire and ruby belong to the corundum mineral family and share exceptional hardness and durability.
 Both make excellent jewelry stones.
-However, by gemological definition, red corundum is ruby.
-All other hues are sapphire.
+However, by gemological definition, gem-quality red corundum is ruby.
+Gem-quality corundum of any other hue, including colorless, is considered sapphire.

-So if sapphire lore appeals to you, you can indulge a wide range of colors or stick to traditional blues.
+So, if sapphire symbolism appeals to you, you can indulge a wide range of colors or stick to traditional blues.

 Classic Sapphire Symbolism